bugsbugsbux/jjj/understanding-j.md

 'foo bar' =: 1 2 3  NB. error: same number of names as elements required
 ```

+See also: importing code

+## Importing Code:

+To run the code from some file use one of these convenient verbs:

+- `load`: Runs the specified file or shortname (list available
+  shortnames with `scripts''`).
+- `loadd`: Like `load` but displays the lines before executing them.
+- `require`: Like `load` but files that were already loaded won't be
+  loaded again.

+As these verbs, like all functions, have their own scope, assignments in
+the loaded file/s which use `=.` but target the current global scope get
+captured by the loading function's scope and thus are not available
+afterwards!

 ## Defining Entities (Functions, Nouns) by Explicit-Definition:

 Explicit-definitions are created with the `:` conjunction which returns